 Registered Nurses provide patient care in a variety of settings including hospitals, private medical offices, clinics and home health care services.
-Between 2019 and 2029 the employment for registered nurses is projected to grow 7% nationally, faster than average for all occupations, according to the Bureau of Labor Statistics.4
+Between 2020 and 2030 the employment for registered nurses is projected to grow 9% nationally, as fast as average for all occupations, according to the Bureau of Labor Statistics.3

 Because patients in hospitals and nursing facilities need care around-the-clock, nurses often work in shifts.
 This means they will work nights, weekends, and holidays.
 They may be on-call, which means that they are on duty and must be available to work on short notice.